 From medieval houses to Weser Renaissance architecture

 The Upper Hall, where the city council used to convene, is the most magnificent ceremonial venue in Bremen.
 The model ships that hang from the ceiling bear witness to the importance of commerce and maritime trade.
 Their miniature cannons can even be fired if the occasion demands.
 In the early 20th century an extension was added to the town hall to create much-needed extra space.
-Designed by architect Gabriel von Seidel, the new building blends seamlessly with the medieval section to form a harmonious whole.
+Designed by architect Gabriel von Seidel, the modern building blends seamlessly with the medieval section to form a harmonious whole.

 Despite the preeminent position of Bremen's guilds, St. Peter's Cathedral retains some links with the secular powers in the Hanseatic city.
 According to the Gospel of St. Matthew, the cathedral's patron saint holds the keys to the kingdom of heaven.
 Bremen's secular rulers appropriated one of them for the city's coat of arms back in medieval times.

-Just a few minute's walk from the cathedral lies a chance to step back in time.
+Just a few minutes' walk from the cathedral lies a chance to step back in time.
 Pretty little half-timbered houses dating back to the 15th and 16th centuries line the narrow lanes of Bremen's oldest quarter, the Schnoor.
 One interpretation of the name is that this part of the old fishermen's quarter was where the rope makers used to live, Schnoor being Low German for Schnur (string).
 The Schnoor quarter is right by the Weser river, and the lanes between the rows of buildings are often very narrow.
-Visitors can browse for arts and crafts and hand-made gold, rest their legs in one of the many cafés and restaurants or buy a souvenir to take home.
+Visitors can browse for arts and crafts and handmade gold, rest their legs in one of the many cafés and restaurants or buy a souvenir to take home.

 The past comes to life at the House of History, with stories that are as much part of Bremen as the town hall and the Roland statue.
 The friendly gentleman at the entrance with the scallop shells on his tricorn is Jacobus Major.
 His wooden likeness hangs above the door, but at the House of History visitors can also meet him in the flesh, as he tells them why the route of the famous pilgrimage to Santiago de Compostela went through Bremen.
 He may well introduce his guests to Heini Holtenbeen, who makes cigars as they watch and who in turn takes them to meet Fish Lucie.
 Anyone brave enough to make the acquaintance of the infamous poisoner Gesche Gottfried should get her to serve them a cup of unfiltered coffee, a Bremen tradition.
 They will need to grind it first though, in an old-fashioned manual coffee grinder.
-Then there is an old merchant vessel to navigate, a vintage grocer's shop to admire and plenty more to see and learn about the history of Bremen and the Schnoor quarter.
+Then there is an old merchant vessel to navigate, a merchant's office to look around and plenty more to see and learn about the history of Bremen and the Schnoor quarter.

 Only a few metres down the river from the Schnoor quarter and along the Schlachte Embankment lies the site of a remarkable project combining art and architecture.
 The name Böttcherstrasse derives from the coopers (Böttcher) who used to live and work here.
 Today this narrow lane is home to arts and craft shops and studios.
 Local coffee merchant Ludwig Roselius began to buy up its dilapidated houses at the start of the 20th century and had them restored to form an architecturally notable and homogenous ensemble.
-With the help of architects Bernhard Hötger, Eduard Scotland and Alfred Runge, Roselius – the inventor of decaffeinated coffee – achieved his goal: to turn this pathway between the market square and the Weser river into a street of houses designed specially to be of architectural merit, in a mixture of art deco and brick-built styles.
+With the help of architects Bernhard Hötger, Eduard Scotland and Alfred Runge, Roselius – the inventor of decaffeinated coffee – achieved his goal: to turn this pathway between the market square and the Weser river into a street of houses designed specially to be of architectural merit, in a mixture of Expressionist and brick-built styles.
 Roselius' principal aim was a return to traditional Low German culture in language, art and crafts.

 One of the highlights in Böttcherstrasse is the revolving tower in the wall between the Carillon House and Roselius House.
 To the sounds of the carillon it depicts famous ocean voyagers, a reference by Roselius to the pioneering spirit of Bremen.
 The first airplane that crossed the Atlantic from east to west was built in Bremen, a Junkers W33 called 'Bremen'.
 Another type of pioneering spirit is represented by the Paula Modersohn-Becker House, also located on Böttcherstrasse, the first museum in the world to be dedicated to a woman.
 There are also many small studios where visitors can watch artisans as they work.
 The location of Böttcherstrasse, right between the Weser and the market square, makes the little lane particularly attractive for tourists.

 Just a few minutes' walk from the Schütting are the old city scales, or Stadtwaage, where every trader had to have his goods weighed.
 The building was designed by Lüder von Bentheim between 1586 and 1588 and is a fine example of Weser Renaissance architecture.
 Like many other buildings in Bremen the city scales fell victim to bombing on 6 October 1944.
-Due to disagreements about the design, the reconstructed façade now contains a modern building which is home to the Günter Grass Foundation and the German Philharmonic Chamber Orchestra of Bremen.
+Due to disagreements about the design, the reconstructed facade now contains a modern building which is home to the Günter Grass Foundation and the German Philharmonic Chamber Orchestra of Bremen.

 History buffs can also find plenty of interesting destinations outside the city centre.
 A visit to the Focke Museum is an excellent opportunity for anyone interested in the history of art and culture to immerse themselves in Bremen's past.
 The museum has exhibits from the pre-history and early history of the Bremen region, and from the early Middle Ages.
 Maritime history is also covered.
-The exhibitions at the Focke Museum are constantly updated with themes exploring crafts and design, as well as photography and art.
+The exhibitions are constantly updated with themes exploring arts, crafts and design, as well as photography and art.